 Matthew 22:8-9 "Then he said to his slaves, 'The wedding is ready, but those who were invited were not worthy.
 'Go therefore to the main highways, and as many as you find there, invite to the wedding feast.'

 Initially, Israel was elected to participate.
-Israel's rejection became the Gentiles' invitation to whoever will accept it.
+Israel's rejection became the Gentiles' invitation to whoever would accept it.

 Romans 11:25 For I do not want you, brethren, to be uninformed of this mystery—so that you will not be wise in your own estimation-- that a partial hardening has happened to Israel until the fullness of the Gentiles has come in;